MDK-Packs/vscode-cmsis-solution-docs/docs/create_app.md

 - Click **Create**.

 The extension creates the solution and automatically converts examples that are available only in `*.uvprojx` format.
-If there are conversion errors, check the `uv2csolution.log` file.
+Check the **Output** tab.
+If there are any conversion errors and warnings, they display in the **CMSIS Solution** category.
+You can also check the `uv2csolution.log` file.

 Missing CMSIS-Packs are installed automatically.